jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

 * `The Abstraction Principle <https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)>`_
 * `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

-Both of these can be summed up as ``remove duplication``.
+Both of these can be summed up as ``remove duplication``

 I ask two questions to help me remove duplication when I write code

 * What is similar? this tells me what parts are common
 * What is different? this tells me what parts are specific